Language Model Networks: Supervision-Efficient Learning through Dense Communication: Language Model Networks

-Subsequently, we can obtain gradients of all vertex and edge parameters by the chain law:
+One of the most significant benefits of communication through dense vectors is that the path is differentiable.
+Given a differentiable supervision signal $\cL$, i.e.,$ \nicefrac{\partial \cL}{\partial \bm{p}^o}$, we can obtain gradient on all parameters in \TheName{}, i.e., $\nicefrac{\partial \cL}{\partial \theta^l_i} $ and $\nicefrac{\partial \cL}{\partial \bom^l_{ij}}$ for any $l,i,j$.
+This enables joint and efficient optimization by end-to-end gradient descent.
+Importantly, the intermediate dense messages are not directly supervised; they are optimized only through the final supervision signal, allowing \TheName{} to learn communication protocols without annotations of intermediate messages or roles.
+Thus, all stages in the pipeline of training a single LLM can be applied to train \TheName{}, including auto-regressive pre-training, supervised fine-tuning, training by reinforcement learning.
+The training data and strategies are to be determined specifically to the application.
+We do not specify here but will implement exemplar applications in Section~\ref{sec:exp} by performing end-to-end auto-regressive training.

-Thus, all stages in the pipeline of training a single LLM can be applied to train \TheName{}, including large-scale pre-training, supervised fine-tuning, training by reinforcement learning.
-We recommend to treat $\bm{\theta}$ and $\bm{\omega}$ differently, as $\bm{\theta}$ has already been pre-trained with fine-grained information, while $\bm{\omega}$ is randomly initialized that contains no basic knowledge at all.
-It is recommended to first do pre-training with naive auto-regressive loss optimizing $\bm{\omega}$ only to equip \TheName{} with basic ability to model natural language.
+It is recommended to treat $\bm{\theta}$ and $\bm{\omega}$ differently, as $\bm{\theta}$ has already been pre-trained with fine-grained information, while $\bm{\omega}$ is randomly initialized that contains no basic knowledge at all.
+It is recommended to first do pre-training with naive auto-regressive loss optimizing $\bm{\omega}$ only, to equip \TheName{} with basic ability to model natural language.
+The inference strategy is coupled with the training.
+In this paper we would only implement end-to-end auto-regressive training and decoding for inference.
+Another natural choice is to make inference by letting each vertex decode to generate complete/multiple-token sequence, aggregating by concatenation, then feeding to latter modules.
+This can be achieved by implementing such process while still supervise the final output only through post-training.
+As discussed in Section~\ref{app:ardecode}.

-Specifically, the simplest case to train and use \TheName{} is customizing given LLM with limited data: the scenario given a pre-trained LLM and some text data for adaptation.
-In this case, we construct \TheName{} with the pre-trained LLM as vertex, and train by gradient descent.
-When the training data is few, it is recommended to optimize $\bm{\omega}$ only, for parameter efficiency.
-The implementation of training process under different application scenarios would be presented in Section~\ref{sec:exp}.